skills-dev/copilot-code-review/.github/steps/4-step.md

 ### ⌨️ Activity: (optional) Test required review

 Not ready to finish yet?
 Are you concerned by the hard coded announcement banner?
 Us too!

-So, let's fix it! 🧑‍🚀🚀
+So... let's fix it! 🧑‍🚀🚀

 1. In VS Code, switch back to the `main` branch, pull the merged changes, and delete the `add-announcement-banner` branch.